HectorLob/Creep_Prediction/README.md

 # Polymer creep modulus prediction by leveraging CAMPUS database and gradient boosting

+This repository contains the supporting code for the presentation "Polymer creep modulus prediction by leveraging CAMPUS database and gradient boosting" at the [The ECCOMAS Young Investigators Conference YIC2023](https://yic2023.fe.up.pt/).
+See the extended abstract [here](https://yic2023.fe.up.pt/wp-content/uploads/2023/05/SC03_04.pdf).

+All credit for the dataset to the [CAMPUS Plastics](https://www.campusplastics.com/) material information system.

 ## How to install dependencies

 Create conda environment: